Social Responsibility and Ethics

-Social responsibility is an ethical theory, in which individuals are accountable for fulfilling their civic duty; the actions of an individual must benefit the whole of society.
+Social responsibility is an ethical theory in which individuals are accountable for fulfilling their civic duty, and the actions of an individual must benefit the whole of society.
 In this way, there must be a balance between economic growth and the welfare of society and the environment.
 If this equilibrium is maintained, then social responsibility is accomplished.

 The theory of social responsibility is built on a system of ethics, in which decisions and actions must be ethically validated before proceeding.
 If the action or decision causes harm to society or the environment, then it would be considered to be socially irresponsible.

 Moral values that are inherent in society create a distinction between right and wrong.
 In this way, social fairness is believed (by most) to be in the “right”, but more frequently than not this “fairness” is absent.
 Every individual has a responsibility to act in manner that is beneficial to society and not solely to the individual.

 The theory of social responsibility and ethics applies in both individual and group capacities.
 It should be incorporated into daily actions/decisions, particularly ones that will have an effect on other persons and/or the environment.
 In the larger, group capacity, a code of social responsibility and ethics is applied within said group as well as during interactions with another group or an individual.

 Businesses have developed a system of social responsibility that is tailored to their company environment.
-If social responsibility is maintained within a company than the employees and the environment are held equal to the company’s economics.
+If social responsibility is maintained within a company, then the employees and the environment are held equal to the company’s economics.
 Maintaining social responsibility within a company ensures the integrity of society and the environment are protected.

 Often, the ethical implications of a decision/action are overlooked for personal gain and the benefits are usually material.
 This frequently manifests itself in companies that attempt to cheat environmental regulations.
 When this happens, government interference is necessary.

 Unfortunately, social responsibility and ethics are often not practiced by American companies outside of U.S. borders, which makes regulation difficult.